-Simple yet festive, this Cranberry Pecan Goat Cheese appetizer uses only five ingredients and comes together in under 15 minutes.
+Simple yet festive, this Cranberry Goat Cheese appetizer uses only five ingredients and comes together in under 15 minutes.
 This perfectly herbed, sweet and tangy goat cheese roll will wow your family and guests like during the holiday season.

-Why I love this Cranberry Pecan Goat Cheese Log
+Why I love this appetizer

 - You can pair it with your favorite crackers